MEDomics-UdeS/predict-immunotherapy-response/README.md

 The internship report is available on : https://bit.ly/3KBhwb2

+## Project summary
+The goal of this project is to create a machine learning model which **predicts if a patient suffering from cancer will respond or not to an immunotherapy treatment called immune checkpoint inhibition**.
+For that, we collected data from the following article https://doi.org/10.1158/1078-0432.CCR-20-1163, which contains 82 patients with 6 features called biomarkers (age, exome TMB, genome TMB, CD8+ T cell score, M1M2 expression, CD274 expression), and we added new features / biomarkers called mutational signatures (SBS and INDEL).
+We want to know if mutational signatures give better performances.

+First, we built a **classification model** which predicts if the disease will progress by a time t.
+3 models have been implemented : Logistic Regression, Graph Convolutional Network (GCN), and Graph Attention Network (GAT).

+Next, we built a **survival analysis model** which predicts the risk level for a patient to die and for a disease to progress, and which estimates the survival probability and the no progression of the disease along days.
+3 models have been implemented : Cox Model (which is equivalent to logistic regression but in a survival analysis context), GCN Cox Model, and GAT Cox Model.

+To know if mutational signatures are predictive features, we tested the models without mutational signatures and with mutational signatures.

+To have more details, you can read the internship report (link above).

 ## Installation
 Before running codes, please follow these steps to make sure you have all dependencies :
 1. Clone the repository